Generic Name: propafenone (proe PAF e none)

 What should I discuss with my healthcare provider before taking Rythmol SR (propafenone)?

-You should not use this medication if you are allergic to propafenone, or if you have:
+You should not use propafenone if you are allergic to it, or if you have:

 a genetic heart condition, especially a certain heart rhythm disorder called Brugada syndrome;

 a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker);

 severe low blood pressure, or history of slow heart beats that have caused you to faint;

 a severe or uncontrolled electrolyte imbalance (such as low levels of potassium in your blood); or